Deborah852/BudgetBuddy/README.md

 # ✉ BudgetBuddy: Your Ultimate Finance Tracker 💸

-Welcome to BudgetBuddy, a sleek and intuitive finance tracking application built to empower users to take control of their budgets, expenses, and savings.
+Welcome to **BudgetBuddy**, a sleek and intuitive finance tracking application built to empower users to take control of their budgets, expenses, and savings.
 With an engaging and user-friendly interface, BudgetBuddy makes personal finance management a breeze. 📊

 ## 🌟 Features